worldoptimizer/HypeTextPath/README.md

 ![HypeTextPath|690x387](https://playground.maxziebell.de/Hype/TextPath/HypeTextPath.jpg?)

-A small custom tailored extension to animate text along a path in Tumult Hype.
+A small custom-tailored extension to animate text along a path in Tumult Hype.

 ## How to Use the Hype TextPath Extension